yoren/wp-a11y-docs/docs/contribute/index.md

 {: .note }
 Please note: we use GitHub to maintain and extend the content of the knowledge base.
 Creating a GitHub account is free.
 If you want to contribute please choose Sign Up on the [GitHub homepage](https://github.com).

-## Write or audit content for the knowledge base
+## Write or review content for the knowledge base

 Starting August 22nd, '25 we will publish topics to be written for the knowledge base [labeled documentation](https://github.com/wpaccessibility/wp-a11y-docs/issues?q=is%3Aissue%20state%3Aopen%20label%3Adocumentation) in our GitHub repository.